 Amidst this global pandemic, there are many more consumers now experimenting with E-commerce.
 E-commerce is seen as a reliable and safe option for consumers.
 In fact, Gordon Haskett Research reported that one-third of shoppers bought food online during the early phase of pandemic shopping.

-As a result, one expectation that consumers have as a result of COVID is updates in their normal delivery process.
+As a result, one expectation that consumers have as a result of COVID is updated in their normal delivery process.
 Now, being stuck at home, people want faster delivery while also being able to track their packages.
 Customers know that due to the pandemic, there will be issues but they are much more likely to respond positively if they know where their packages are at any given point in time.
-Companies can provide alerts in the shopping cart and product description of the available delivery options for different products.
+Companies can provide alerts in the shopping cart and product descriptions of the available delivery options for different products.
 For example, companies can allow for a ‘curbside pickup’ for consumers that want to be proactive.
-Customers want to know as much shipping information as possible and this requires transparency from the retailers end.
-For example, there can be changes in the delivery time and having a heads up makes the consumer more tolerable of changes.
+Customers want to know as much shipping information as possible and this requires transparency from the retailer's end.
+For example, there can be changes in the delivery time, and having a heads up makes the consumer more tolerant of changes.
 These options also allow an opportunity for consumers to pay for different shipping options that can carry into a post-corona world.

 Businesses should be focused on...

 A perfect example of extra communication with consumers is showcased below by Sephora.
 They let their customers know to expect delays and have tracking options after people have placed their orders!
 The email that they send highlights their position with Corona, notifies consumers that there might be delays, and provides easy access to tracking packages.